Boehringer-Ingelheim/toscaci/README.md

 ## History
-if you tried to integrate Tosca on a modern CI enterprise platform you will notice lot of limitations on how Tosca can be integrated, some of the issues:
+If you have evere tried to integrate Tosca with a modern CI enterprise platform you will notice lot of limitations on how that can be done, for instance:
-- No easy way to create Projects via cli or api.
+- There is no easy way to create Projects via CPI or API.
-- Test definitions are keep on a DB, so dificult portability of the tosca projects
+- Test definitions are kept in a DB, dificulting the portability of tosca projects.
-- No support for test runtime parameters like url of application under test
+- There is no support for test runtime parameters like the url of the application under testing.
-- No git friendly
+- It is not git friendly.
-- Tosca concurrency model and locking system causes CI fails if users forgot to check in tosca project.
+- The Tosca concurrency model and locking system causes CI fails if users forget to check in tosca project.
-- Tosca VM Agent pinned with User Project, hard test infrastructure resources escalability.
+- The Tosca VM agent pinned is with a User Project, hard test infrastructure resources scalability.

-This project has been created to fix all this issues and make the integration with your Continuous Integration pipelines as easy as possible.
+This project has been conceived to fix all this issues and make the integration of Tosca with your Continuous Integration pipelines as easy as possible.

 ## Features
 - [x] Inject runtime parameters to tosca, no need to define test parameters on tosca test definition, just use a config parameter on tosca.